any-docs/css/content/reference/properties/counter-set/index.md

 The **`counter-set`** [CSS](/en-US/docs/Web/CSS) property sets [CSS counters](/guides/Counter_styles/Using_counters) on the element to the given values.

 If the counters don't exist the `counter-set` property creates a new counter for each named counter in the list of space-separated counter and value pairs.
-However, to create a new counter it is recommended to use the {{cssxref("counter-reset")}} CSS property.
+However, to create a new counter it is recommended to use the `counter-reset` CSS property.

 If a named counter in the list is missing a value, the value of the counter will be set to `0`.

 > [!NOTE]
-> The counter's value can be incremented or decremented using the {{cssxref("counter-increment")}} CSS property.
+> The counter's value can be incremented or decremented using the `counter-increment` CSS property.

 {{InteractiveExample("CSS Demo: counter-set")}}